zbunde/tutorials.gschool.it/source/wip_introduction_to_sequel.md

     * This acts as a data store, aka a place to put our data
     * As the tests run, the database gets "dirty".
 Tests assume a clean database every time.
         * Using save_and_open_page is your friend to find this

+1. Add in a price for an item
+    * Do with students help...

 ## Homework